werpuc/IAOPeptideReader/README.md

 ## Task list
 ### R
 - [x] Create an application layout mock-up.
+- [x] Add an integration and pass customization parameters from R to the JS plot.
 - [ ] Gray out *Plot settings* tab before until input files are uploaded.
 - [ ] Limit maximum number of files possible to upload (accordingly to the selected mode).
 - [ ] "Append" newly uploaded files instead of substituting the whole list.